This article is part of a larger series on Payments.

-When to Use Worldpay by FIS
+When to Use Worldpay from FIS

 Worldpay is a credit card and payment processor that often shows up in our research for POS and payment systems.
 It’s a major player in payment processing, but we cannot give it a strong recommendation because it has so many complaints against it for billing, including a lawsuit (now settled) for hidden fees.
 FIS has said it’s looking into the billing process, so this may change under the new ownership.